The University of Texas at Austin

 Teaching BDP Forum Seminars

 While most of the courses listed in the BDP curricula are offered in departments across campus, the BDPs offer one-credit forum seminars and other interdisciplinary courses that serve as introductory foundation courses for the various programs.
 These courses are generally taught by members of the faculty panels for the relevant BDPs.
-You can find more information about the courses offered through the BDPs here.
+Learn more about the courses offered through the BDPs.

 Listing Courses in the BDP Curriculum

-Hundreds of faculty members from across the University allow us to list their courses in one or more of the BDPs.
-The BDPs were designed to build on existing course offerings at UT rather than starting each program from scratch, and we rely on the support of faculty who agree to list their courses on our curricula.
+Hundreds of faculty members from across the university allow us to list their courses in one or more of the BDPs.
+The BDPs were designed by building on existing course offerings at UT rather than starting each program from scratch, and we rely on the support of faculty who agree to list their courses on our curricula.

-For more information about how to get involved with the BDPs in any of the ways described here, please contact Dr. Jeanette Herman, Director of the Bridging Disciplines Programs.
+For more information about how to get involved with the BDPs in any of the ways described here, please contact Jeanette Herman, Ph.D., Director of the Bridging Disciplines Programs.